strymon-system/strymon-system.github.io/docs/index.md

 ---
-layout: page
+layout: docs
-title: About
+title: Documentation
-permalink: /about/
+permalink: /docs/
-feature-img: "assets/img/sample_feature_img_2.png"
 ---

 Type Theme is a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.